 Of course we still write your name and the donor’s ID number on all of the containers, but this is an extra layer of security that we have provided for all our IUI patients since 2007.

 Third, we offer unique financial options, including discounted package prices or credit towards IVF:

 We are pleased to be the first clinic in the Pacific Northwest to make IUI treatment more accessible, with two new programs.
 The first is the Peace of Mind multi-cycle IUI discount program where you can prepay for three cycles of IUI treatment at a substantial discount.
 The second program, for couples who want to try to get pregnant with IUI before moving on to IVF if needed, gives you a credit towards IVF if the IUI treatment doesn’t result in a pregnancy.
 More details on the Peace of Mind IUI credit program.

 Most people use an anonymous sperm donor.
 This safeguards your identity – you will never meet or know the exact identity of your donor, nor will the donor be able to contact you in the future, unless you choose to initiate contact, subject to the policies of the sperm bank concerned.
 We work with several of America’s leading commercial sperm banks to offer you a full range of donors, including California Cryobank and Fairfax Cryobank.
 Their websites allow you to browse potential donors, and Fairfax even offers face-recognition based matching.

-We also work with Seattle-based European Sperm Bank USA, who specializes in “open identity donation”, where donors have agreed to at least one contact with any children born through use of their sperm, at the child’s request upon reaching the age of 18.
+We also work with the locally based Seattle Sperm Bank USA, who specializes in “open identity donation”, where donors have agreed to at least one contact with any children born through use of their sperm, at the child’s request upon reaching the age of 18.